Connect with a certified trainer for free

 Surgical Treatment

-If you have a severe injury to the hamstring, like a complete, grade III tear of the muscles at the hip level, you may be a candidate for surgery to repair the muscle.
-Surgery is rarely necessary for hamstring injuries.
+If you have a severe injury to the hamstring, like a complete grade III tear of the muscles at the hip level, you may be a candidate for surgery to repair the muscle.
+Surgery is rarely necessary for hamstring tears, but may be essential in cases where a hamstring fails to heal or a full hamstring detachment occurs.

-During hamstring repair surgery, your doctor will reattach the muscle to its connection point on the pelvic bone or the lower leg bone through a small incision.
+During hamstring repair surgery, your doctor will reattach the muscle to its connection point on the pelvic or lower leg bone through a small incision.

 Recovery

-The time it takes for you to recover from a hamstring injury and return to play depends on the severity of your injury:
+The time it takes for you to recover after hamstring strain treatment and return to play depends on the severity of your injury:

 • Grade I: Recovery from strains of the hamstring can take one to three weeks.